bleek42/bleek42/README.md

 * Attend daily meetings with a diverse group of stakeholders & developers spanning across time zones in order to coordinate task delegation, progress updates, and raise potential issues within the framework of an individual "sprint".
-* Implementation & ongoing maintenance of a complex RESTful API with a secure authentication & authorization regime based on user group(s), role(s), read, write, execute permissions, notification events, and robust error handling.
-Tech-stack consisting of Angular, TypeScript, SCSS/SASS, NodeJS, Express, PostgreSQL, & Microsoft Azure.
+* Implementation, and ongoing maintenance of a complex NodeJS REST API with a secure authentication & authorization regime based on user group(s), role(s), read, write, execute permissions, notification events, and robust error handling.
+Responsible for the following parts of tech-stack: Typescript, Angular, SCSS, ExpressJS, PostgreSQL, MS Azure, Jenkins CI/CD.
-* Observed test-driven development practices for all work items, passing all code linting, formatting checks and successfully deployed via Jenkins CI/CD.
+* Observe test-driven development practices for all work items assigned for the duration of each sprint, follow a set git commit message standard, run all code linting checks & formatting fixes, then deploy to Azure live demo instance.

 ##### Business Development Representative
 ##### ***GreenStar Exteriors, Philadelphia PA***
 **August 2017 - August 2019**
 * Charisma & bravery to succeed in door-to-door & cold-call marketing to homeowners' exterior remodeling & improvement estimates, based on particular criteria guidelines that I personally identified & qualified.
 * Generating leads for next-gen window, roofing & siding installations.
-* Getting appointments that are kept, determining earning potential with a top grossing sale in excess of $80,000 (USD).
+* Getting appointments that are kept, determining earning potential with a top-grossing sale in excess of $80,000 (USD).

 ##### Sales Representative
-##### ***Verizon Wireless***
+##### ***Verizon Wireless, Brigantine NJ***
 **May 2013 - June 2017**
 * Balanced monthly profitability goals by solving Verizon Wireless client needs in a team-oriented retail store.
 * Cultivating a retail sales team with an excellent reputation amongst consumer & small business clientele in the community we serve.